moj-analytical-services/pq-tool/README.md

     # From an R console
     system("Rscript ./data_generators/DataCreator.R -e prod")

-    This takes about 11 minutes.
+    This takes about 11 minutes on a 2016 Macbook Pro.
     ```
 3. With specific args
     ```